 Victorian Interschools Committee

 The Victorian Interschools Snowsports Championships has a long and proud history, benefitting from the involvement of a parade of eminent volunteers and supporting organisations all of whom rightly claim a sense of ownership of the event.
-SSA, in its capacity as the peak body remains the custodian, and its responsibilities for the Event are undertaken by the Victorian Interschools Snowsports Committee (VISC).
+Snow Australia, in its capacity as the peak body remains the custodian, and its responsibilities for the Event are undertaken by the Victorian Interschools Snowsports Committee (VISC).

 In broad terms, the composition of VISC membership reflects the “three pillars” of Interschool Snowsports being: